 Hi-C data and their pre-processing

 The Hi-C data of human ES cells and IMR90 cells were reported in Ref.
 [8].
 Raw reads were processed using Hi-C Pro [47], arriving at contact matrices in various bin sizes.
 In all analysis, the whole-genome contact map was iteratively corrected for uniform coverage [38].
 Intra-chromosomal contact maps were then extracted from the whole-genome contact map of bin size 40kb for downstream analysis.
 Hi-C data and contact maps in MCF7 cells were reported in Ref.
 [48].
-The whole-genome contact map provided was binned with 40kb bin size and was already passed the ICE normalization.
-Data in GM12878 were reported in [21], with bin size 25kb.
+The whole-genome contact map provided was binned with 40kb bin size and was normalized by the ICE algorithm.
+Data in GM12878 were reported in [21].
+The bin size of the contact maps used for the analysis related to the number of promoter-enhancer linkages was 25kb.
+The analysis on the effect of sequencing depth was performed by selectively combing the raw contact maps constructed from individual Hi-C libraries of the same replicates [21].
+The bin size was chosen to be 50kb.
 The ENCODE Hi-C data were released by the ENCODE consortium.
 Altogether 8 cell lines with a relatively higher coverage were used in the reproducibility analysis including T47D, A549, Caki2, G401, NCI-H460, Panc1, RPMI-7951 and SK-MEL-5.
 For each cell line, two replicates were separately used.
 The ENCODE Hi-C data were processed by the tool cworld (https://github.com/dekkerlab/cworld-dekker).
 Capture Hi-C data were reported in Ref.
 [22].
 Only 1618000 significant interactions linking promoters and non-promoter regions were included in the analysis of Figure 8.
 Visualization of contact maps were all generated by the tool HiCPlotter [49].

 Chromatin Data